 Artwork can add a lot of life, style, and sophistication to an otherwise dull room.
-If you just bought a piece of artwork, you’re probably super excited to hang it in your home for all the world to see.
+If you just bought a piece of artwork from Fully Craft, you’re probably super excited to hang it in your home for all the world to see.
 But then you find yourself wondering: where exactly should you hang your artwork?
 How high should you hang it?
 Should you hang it by other pieces of art?
 Many people don’t know this, but there is actually an art to hanging artwork.
 And no, we’re not just talking about making sure a painting is hanging straight.
 We’re talking about hanging art in such a way that the piece complements your room instead of making it look off key.
 So, just exactly how should you hang your artwork?
 Read on to learn the top tips for hanging artwork in your home.

 1. Make Sure to Leave Negative Space

 One of the biggest rules for hanging artwork is to make sure there is negative space.
 Negative space really just means empty space.
 So, in terms of hanging artwork, it usually means the wall.
 Leaving negative space not only helps a room feel less cluttered, it also gives each individual piece of artwork a chance to shine.
 So don’t make it your goal to fill every wall in your room with pieces of artwork.
 Instead, be selective about the pieces you hang and make sure there is plenty of plain wall space left over.